flyingmachine/brave-clojure-web/content/concurrency.md

 indefinitely waiting for the comfort stick to their right to become available, resulting in **deadlock**.
 (By the way, in case you want to look at this phenomenon more, it's usually referred to as "the dining philosophers problem."
 But that's boring.)
+This book doesn't discuss deadlock in much detail, but it's good to know the concept and its terminology.

 The takeaway here is that concurrent programming has the potential to be confusing and terrifying.
 But!
 With the right tools, it's